prajwal018/TrainBookingApp/README.md

 - Train seat availability based on source and destination
 - Seat booking for trains
 - Retrieve specific booking details
+- SwaggerUI for quick and effecient api testing

 ## Prerequisites